isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 burnout, and lets himself go publicly.
 Often this is provoked by a particularly clueless newbie posting, or an outright flame.

-To deal with atavism and have it not ruin the groups climate, it is important to encourage Patrons to take their grievances to mail.
+To deal with atavism and have it not ruin the groups' climate, it is important to encourage Patrons to take their grievances to mail.
 This can be done by using the FAQ maintenance mailing list, or by encouraging the Patron to flame a newbie by mail and copy the flame to the FAQ maintenance mailing